fredoliveira/commonplace/README.md

 # What is Commonplace?

-I write a lot, usually in [Markdown](http://daringfireball.net/projects/markdown/), but I usually keep all my markdown files scattered around my hard-drive.
-Commonplace is a simple wiki-like system to store and browse markdown files.
-It works by reading markdown files from a directory you configure (my advice would be to keep this directory backed up through [Dropbox](http://getdropbox.com)) and serving those files in HTML.
-The name comes from [Commonplace books](http://en.wikipedia.org/wiki/Commonplace_book).
+I write quite a bit, usually in Markdown ([example doc](/markdown_test)), but I usually keep all my markdown files scattered around my hard-drive.
+Commonplace is a simple wiki-like system to store and browse your markdown files.
+It works by reading `.md` files from a directory you configure (my advice would be to keep this directory backed up through [Dropbox](http://getdropbox.com)).
+The name draws inspiration from [commonplace books](http://en.wikipedia.org/wiki/Commonplace_book).

-Commonplace is not meant to be a markdown editor.
-There are a number of tools that do that job extremely well - I happen to use [Byword](http://bywordapp.com) for Mac but you get to choose your own poison.
-Changes you do in your editor will reflect upon refresh.
-For now, consider Commonplace a beautiful way to browse the documents you create using your Markdown editor.
+Commonplace is not meant to be a markdown editor, even though it includes basic editing capabilities.
+There are a number of tools that do the markdown editing job extremely well - I happen to use [Byword](http://bywordapp.com) for Mac but you get to choose your own poison.
+If you edit the markdown files in an external editor, changes are reflected here after a refresh.

 ![Commonplace screenshot](http://madebyform.com/commonplace/img/commonplace.png)